Where Did All the Girls Go?

 Tabletop RPGs which use large rule sets to proceduralise gameplay in the name of realism tend to reward expert knowledge and experience of applying the rules.
 New players need to learn 'the scriptures' and serve an apprenticeship to get a 'front seat' at the gaming table.
 Such systems tend to discourage imaginative, open-ended play in favour of lengthy combats.
 This can result in girls' roleplaying skills going unused and unrewarded by the rules and at the table.
 Consequently, RPGs that place more emphasise on using and rewarding a variety of in-game skills, rather than knowledge of the rules, seem more likely to appeal to female players.

 The characterisation of females in tabletop RPGs is consistently weak.
 The worst villains, the most exquisite thieves and the 'heroes of legend' are almost always male characters.
 Setting after setting, and module after module, brings the same 'bit part' female non-players characters (NPCs).
-'The girls' did get to be in charge once; when the AD&D Demonweb Pit module portrayed the female rulers as hideous, demon-worshipping spider-queens.
+'The girls' did get to be in charge once; when the AD&D Demonweb Pit module portrayed the female rulers as hideous, demon-worshiping spider-queens.

 Don't expect too many girls to join in if everyone in your group insists on three hour combats, waging resource wars and a rule for everything.
 Female gamers are likely to be much more interested in subtle forms of conflict, shared narratives and participating in task-focused challenges.
 If you want to play a system that's notionally an RPG but really delivers a wargame, the girls will see through it instantly.

 Tabletop RPGs have been the target of absurd accusations about cults and witchcraft for a long time.
 The 'religious groups' behind the accusations don't make the same complaints about many ultra-violent videogames, but they do keep coming back to tabletop RPGs.
 That's because some tabletop publishers invite just can't help trying to look a little 'cool' or 'edgy' by including blood-splattered back stories, images, and comics where they're not needed.
-The saddest amongst this group are equally happy to use sexual references to 'sex-up' their product line.
+The saddest among this group are equally happy to use sexual references to 'sex-up' their product line.

 A recent infographic shown at Kotaku charted the core plot lines favoured by videogame RPG companies.
 Most were, ultimately, rescue missions and by far the most common choice wasrescuing princesses.
 Why princesses need more rescuing than princes went unexplained, but it's fairly safe to say that tabletop publishers need to do a bit better than that on many levels.